otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-debugging-and-unit-testing.md

-# 04 A: Debugging
+# 04: Debugging

 Debugging is the process of identifying and resolving errors (also called bugs) in your code.
 When you write code, it is not uncommon to make mistakes, such as syntax errors, logical errors, or runtime errors.
 Debugging is the process of finding and fixing these errors so that your code runs correctly.

 There are several techniques and tools that can be used for debugging code, including:

-* Using the **Visual Studio Debugge**r: **Visual Studio** provides a built-in debugger that allows you to step through your code line by line, set breakpoints, view the values of variables, and more.
+* Using the **Visual Studio Debugger**: **Visual Studio** provides a built-in debugger that allows you to step through your code line by line, set breakpoints, view the values of variables, and more.
 * Using the **Console**: You can use the `Console` class to print out the values of variables and other information to the console while your program is running.
 This can help you to understand what your code is doing and to identify errors.
 * Using the **Immediate Window**: The **Immediate Window** allows you to execute code and check the values of variables while your program is in break mode.
 * Using the **Watch Window**: The **Watch Window** allows you to see the value of a variable or an expression while your program is running.